jDomantas/plank/README.md

 ## Running tests

 Compiler and interpreter are tested by throwing programs at them and verifying that the outcome matches the expected one.
-The program that is responsible for that is in `tests` crate.
+The program that is responsible for that is in `tests` crate. x86 backend is not tested.

 You can run tests by running `cargo run -p tests` in repository root.
 More precisely, test runner expects to find the following directories: